SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_changes.md

 Because of a number of enhancements, on STaaS systems, overall performance has increased when writing data to the database.

-#### SLAnalytics - Time-scoped relations: Menu will now show all related parameters instead of all related parameters of the same element [ID 40904]
+#### SLAnalytics - Time-scoped relations: Menu will now show more related parameters [ID 40904]

 <!-- MR 10.5.0 - FR 10.4.12 -->

 When, after selecting a section of a trend graph showing trend information for a particular parameter, you clicked the light bulb icon, up to now, a menu would open, showing the other parameters of the same element that were related to the parameter shown in the graph.

-From now on, the menu will no longer only show all related parameters of the same element.
-It will also show all other related parameters regardless of element.
+From now on, the menu will no longer only show all parameters of the same element that were related in the selected time range.
+It will now also show

+- all parameters of the other elements in the same service that were related in the selected time range, and
+- the top 10 parameters system-wide that were related in the selected time range.

 #### Certain information events will no longer be generated when an element is replicated [ID 40926]